 His work has been recognized with three George Foster Peabody Awards, an Alfred I. DuPont Award, a National Emmy, and 30 Regional Emmys.

-In addition to his work as a journalist Jonathan has served as an Honorary Commander at Hanscom Air Force Base for three years, and for nearly a decade has served as an instructor at the U.S. Army War College.
+In addition to his work as a journalist Jonathan has served as an Honorary Commander at Hanscom Air Force Base for three years, and for than a decade has served as an instructor at the U.S. Army War College.

 Elias graduated from California State University at Northridge as a history major.
 In his free time he enjoys golfing, traveling, reading, working out and searching for the perfect BBQ.